Rrantisi/ReadMe-Books-App/README.md

 ## About the Project

 ReadMe is a Digital Book App mainly focused on delivering coding-related books.
-Browse through our user-friendly interface to explore books about major coding languages or use the search bar OR drop-down category menu to search for other books.
+Browse through our user-friendly interface to explore books about major coding languages or use the search bar or drop-down menu to search for other books.

 Acquire knowledge and embrace the convenience and flexibility of learning and reading on-the-go!